Sandruski/rts-group-movement/docs/README.md

 I am <a href="https://www.linkedin.com/in/sandra-alvarez-45453215b/">Sandra Alvarez</a>, student of the <a href="https://www.citm.upc.edu/ing/estudis/graus-videojocs/">Bachelor’s Degree in Video Games by UPC at CITM</a>.
 This content is generated for the second year’s subject Project 2, under supervision of lecturer <a href="https://es.linkedin.com/in/ricardpillosu">Ricard Pillosu</a>.

-<I>NOTE: although this research focuses mainly on real-time strategy (RTS) games, the methods described can easily be applied to games of other genres.</I>
+_NOTE: although this research focuses mainly on real-time strategy (RTS) games, the methods described can easily be applied to games of other genres._

 ## Intro to the subject